Home Remedies for Discharge (for Yeast Infections, BV & More)

 Also recommended: Discharge Colors: What They Mean & How To Treat Them tuasaude.com/en/vaginal-discharge

-Foods that help fight vaginal discharge
+Foods that help with vaginal discharge

 The sitz bath along with a healthy diet can help in the treatment of vaginal discharge.
 You should avoid processed foods as much as possible and eat foods such as fruits, vegetables, natural yogurt, chicory, cabbage, lemon, melon or pomegranate, for example.